shafkat-khondker/days-counter/README.md

 # Days counter
-A script that counts the total number of days between user adjustable start and end dates.
+A program that counts the total number of days between user adjustable start and end dates.

 ● The user enters a start date and an end date from the GUI that was implemented using PyQt